-- Both axes and units of measure are clearly labeled. - Levels and trends are reported for a key requirement- use of beta-blockers for AMI. - Results are presented for several years. - An arrow indicates that an upward trend is good for this measure. - Appropriate comparisons are shown clearly. - In a single graph, the organization shows that it tracks all three of its hospitals separately for beta-blocker use.
+- Both axes and units of measure are clearly labeled. - Levels and trends are reported for a key performance measure-defects per million opportunities. - · Results are presented for several years. - An arrow indicates that a downward trend is good for this measure. - Appropriate comparisons are shown clearly. - In a single graph, the organization segments its results for its three product lines, showing that they are tracked separately.

-- The organization projects improved performance, including discontinuous or breakthrough improvement in 2019 relative to prior performance for hospital B. The text should explain this breakthrough change and might refer to critical learning from hospital A as the basis for the projected change.
-Interpreting the graph with the scoring guidelines in mind would result in the following observations on the organization's performance and maturity level: - The current overall organizational performance level is excellent.
-This conclusion is supported by the comparison with the best competitor and a national benchmark level. - The overall organization shows beneficial improvement trends sustained over time.
+The organization projects improved performance, including discontinuous or breakthrough improvement in 2019 relative to prior performance for product line B. The text should explain this breakthrough change and might refer to critical learning from product line A as the basis for the projected change.

+Interpreting the graph with the scoring guidelines in mind would result in the following observations on the organization's performance and maturity level:

+- The current overall organizational performance level is excellent.
+This conclusion is supported by company performance trends, the comparison with industry competitors, and a "world-class" level for product line A. - The overall organization shows beneficial improvement trends sustained over time.
-- Hospital A is the current performance leader

-showing sustained high performance and a slightly beneficial trend since 2015.
-Hospital B shows rapid improvement.
-Its performance is close to that of the best competitor but trails hospital A. - Hospital C-identified in the text as a new acquisition-is having early problems with ensuring beta-blocker use but is projecting a turnaround.
-(The organization should briefly explain these problems.) - The organization has projected improvements in beta-blocker use for all of its hospitals.
-Hospital C continues to lag behind the others; hospital A is projected to reach the benchmark level by 2019.
+- Product line A is the current performance leader-showing sustained high performance (at approximately 5 defects per million) since 2019.
+Product line B shows rapid improvement.
+Its performance is close to that of the best industry competitor but trails product line A. - Product line C-identified in the text as a new product-is having early problems with defects but is projecting a turnaround.
+(The organization should briefly explain these problems and the basis for the turnaround.) - The organization has projected improvements in the defect rates of all its product lines.
+Product line C continues to lag behind the others; product line A is projected to meet its Six Sigma goals by 2024.